Spanish–Moro conflict: Campaigns against Mindanao Moros (1888-1898)

-On April 12 General Blanco arrived in Illana Bay and inspected the new fort of Malabang on the 13th.
+On April 12, General Blanco arrived in Illana Bay and inspected the new fort of Malabang on the 13th.
 During his visit some Moros attacked the place, but were repulsed, leaving 22 dead on the field.
 On the following day a Spanish force on a scout was attacked, General Aguirre and Lieutenant-Colonel Soro being wounded.
 General Aguirre returned to Manila on May 10, and General Blanco also returned after visiting the forts of Polloc and Cotabato.

 In April 1896, some piratical vessels robbed a boat on the coast of Occidental Negros, but pursuit of them was not effective.

 On April 29 the garrison of Marahui consisted of 1,700 men, with 40 sick.

-Near Baras, 6 miles west of Malabang, 40 men, under a captain, away from the fort, were attacked by Moros, but after a sharp fight the latter were repulsed with a loss of 5 datos and 11 others killed.
+Near Baras, 6 miles west of Malabang, 40 men, under a captain, away from the fort, were attacked by Moros, but after a sharp fight the latter were repulsed with a loss of 5 datus and 11 others killed.
 The Spaniards had 1 soldier mortally and 3 severely wounded.

-On July 1.1896, the city of Manila presented a sword of honor to General Blanco as a memorial of his campaign in Mindanao.
+On July 1, 1896, the city of Manila presented a sword of honor to General Blanco as a memorial of his campaign in Mindanao.

-On July 9 a "juramentado" killed a soldier at Cotabato and was himself killed by soldiers of the garrison.
+On July 9, a "juramentado" killed a soldier at Cotabato and was himself killed by soldiers of the garrison.

 On August 7 the Sultan of Tugaya presented himself at Marahui with a request for peace.

 On August 9 a Moro attacked and wounded a lieutenant in the Lanao country, but was killed by the latter.

 The outbreak of the Tagalog insurrection in August 1896. evidently influenced the disciplinarios, of whom some 300 belonging to the Third and Fourth companies deserted late in September from the Lanao country, making for Misamis Province.
 They were pursued and defeated near Opol and Agusan in Misamis.
 A sergeant killed Lieut.
 Bueno Espanosa at Lintogup on September 16.
 He was afterwards shot at Iligan.

 On November 12, 80 Moros from a rancheria near Taraca attacked a convoy escorted by some marine infantry near Aparicolo, killing 1 soldier and wounding 3.
 The Moros were driven off with a loss of 3 killed and 23 wounded.

 On November 19 the lake gunboats General Blanco, Coreuera, and Almonte, near Bayan, were fired upon by the Moros.
 After returning the fire the vessels returned to Marahui. where two companies and some marines embarked for Bayan, which was bombarded and a loss of 100 killed inflicted upon the Moros.
 Later the cota of Bacolod was bombarded and destroyed, and 3 deserters from the disciplinarios were shot at Marahui.